-This cause comes before the Court for consideration without oral argument on the following motion:

-MOTION: Plaintiff's Motion for Leave to Serve a Third-Party Subpoena Prior to Rule 26(f) Conference (Doc.
-8) FILED: November 9, 2023

-THEREON it is ORDERED that the motion is GRANTED in part.
+This cause comes before the Court on Plaintiff's Motion for Leave to Serve a Third-Party Subpoena Prior to Rule 26(f) Conference (the "Motion") (Doc.
+9), filed November 9, 2023.
+Upon consideration, the Motion is due to be granted in part.

-Plaintiff, Strike 3 Holdings, LLC, as the alleged owner of copyrights for several adult videos, upon which copyrights Defendant allegedly infringed, seeks permission to serve Defendant's alleged Internet Service Provider (ISP), Spectrum (hereafter, the ISP), with a subpoena for subscriber information prior to the Federal Rule of Civil Procedure 26(f) conference.
-Doc.
-8. With an assumption that the subscriber is the infringer (and, thus, the Doe Defendant), Plaintiff alleges that Defendant, known to Plaintiff only through an association with an internet protocol (IP) address, infringed its copyrights by using BitTorrent protocol to copy and distribute the videos.
+Plaintiff, Strike 3 Holdings, LLC, as the alleged owner of copyrights for several adult videos, upon which copyrights Defendant allegedly infringed, seeks permission to serve Defendant's alleged Internet Service Provider (ISP), Spectrum (hereafter, the ISP), with a third-party subpoena prior to the Federal Rule of Civil Procedure 26(f) conference.
+(Doc.
+9.)
+With an assumption that the subscriber is the infringer (and, thus, the Doe Defendant), Plaintiff alleges that Defendant, known to Plaintiff only through an association with an internet protocol (IP) address, infringed its copyrights by using BitTorrent protocol to copy and distribute the videos.
 Plaintiff argues that it needs early discovery to learn Defendant's identity.
-Id.
+(Id.)